 “Fraternities, and specifically historically white fraternities, need to find a way to encourage greater diversity in their membership, whether that’s through greater access or publicity or celebrating those chapters which demonstrate diversity, because diversity helps break down the stereotypes and impressions students hold of others and help fraternity chapters connect with more students on campus.
 That may also include greater collaborations with other organizations.”

-(She notes that the members of multicultural organizations she met seemed to have better, or even strong, relationships with those chapters which embraced diversity, and I certainly find it hard to avoid noticing the resentment between historically white fraternities, historically black fraternities, and cultural organizations at student or professional leadership conferences).
+(She notes that the members of multicultural organizations she met seemed to have better, or even strong, relationships with those chapters which embraced diversity.
+I personally find it hard to avoid noticing the resentment between historically white fraternities, historically black fraternities, and cultural organizations at student or professional leadership conferences).

 Reading “Fraternity,” by Alexandra Robbins

-The idea of “replacing” hazing in a “zero-tolerance” world, for example, would require that we accept the potential value of a challenging membership experience (whether that be for all members or just the new ones) and create something which may suffer from occasional abuse – but it is far more in line with reality than an edict handed down from the NIC or a university administration – something the students she interviewed mention hold little weight in their decision-making processes.
+The idea of “replacing” hazing in a “zero-tolerance” world, for example, would require that we accept the potential value of a challenging membership experience.
+We would create something which may suffer from occasional abuse.
+Still – it is far more in line with reality than an edict handed down from the NIC or a university administration.
+Both are things students Robbins interviewed mention hold little weight in their decision-making processes.